MasteryEducation/SecuritiesExamsMastery.ca/content/csc/13/3/index.md

 - [ ] Declining industries
 - [ ] Growth industries

-> **Explanation:** Emerging industries are characterized by their strong focus on R&D to establish new technologies or innovative products, along with rapid (but often volatile) market expansion.
+> **Explanation:**( Emerging industries are characterized by their strong focus on R&D to establish new technologies or innovative products, along with rapid (but often volatile) market expansion.)

----

 ### Which of the following is NOT traditionally considered one of Porter’s Five Forces?